 In practice, employers are deterred from applying for the permits because of their short-term nature and the administrative burden associated with the application, particularly in comparison to the employment of other migrants.

 Asylum seekers, even if not detained, face a number of difficulties, namely: language obstacles, limited or no academic or professional background, intense competition with refugees and other migrants, and limited or seasonal employment opportunities.
 Asylum seekers from sub-Saharan Africa or Asia are especially vulnerable to exploitation and abuse.
 Issues highlighted include low wages, unpaid wages, long working hours, irregular work, unsafe working conditions, and employment in the shadow economy.

-A recent report from UNHCR Malta highlighted the challenges encountered by migrants in employment.
+A 2019 report from UNHCR Malta highlighted the challenges encountered by migrants in employment.
 Up to the moment of writing, it can be said that the same issues have still been registered.
-The lack of clarity or information and administrative challenges when applying for work permits is said to constitute a significant obstacle, along with the difficulties associated with recognition of qualifications and skills, and language and cultural barriers.
+The lack of clarity or information and administrative challenges when applying for work permits is said to constitute a significant obstacle, along with the difficulties associated with recognition of qualifications and skills, as well as language and cultural barriers.
 Furthermore, the report documented the situation of beneficiaries with protection in another Member State, especially Italy, who come to Malta and who are denied the possibility to work.
 The report also confirmed that, amongst beneficiaries of international protection, female participation in the labour market is considerably low.